11968-ship-it/holbertonschool-simple_shell/README.md

 The shell supports basic built-in commands like `exit` and `env`, handles arguments, and manages memory safely using `malloc` and `free`.

-Designed for learning purposes, it reinforces key concepts such as process creation, system calls, and error handling, giving students practical experience in building a functional shell and understandin how command execution works in UNIX systems.
+Designed for learning purposes, it reinforces key concepts such as process creation, system calls, and error handling, giving students practical experience in building a functional shell and understanding how command execution works in UNIX systems.

 Compilation
 We used the basic gcc compiler: